STARS-Design-Track-2025/nebula-iii-team-09/README.md

 ## Getting Started (For Students)

 1. Create a fork of this repository.
 Call your fork `nebula-iii-team-##`, where ## is your 2-digit team number in decimal, and make sure it is owned by the **STARS-Design-Track-2025** organization.
 If you don't know how to create a fork or what your team number is, ask your peer mentor.

-Then, within your Purdue ECN career account, open a terminal and clone your fork repository.
+2. Within your Purdue ECN career account, open a terminal and clone your fork repository.
+Then, locally change the name of your directory from `nebula-iii-team-##` to `nebula-iii`.
+This seems like a pointless change, but many of our GitHub action checks require the directory name to be `nebula-iii`.
+Your remote repository name will still be `nebula-iii-team-##`, so there's nothing to worry about.

-2. To create the initial files for your team, run `make init_team_##`.
+3. To create the initial files for your team, run `make init_team_##`.
 The created files are contained within the following folders:
 * `docs/team_##` - Will contain documentation about your project, functionality description, and RTL block diagrams.
 * `openlane/team_##` - Will contain the config file that you must fill before generating the physical layout of your design with OpenLane.
 * `verilog/dv/team_##` - Will contain the Caravel top-level testbench (with your design included), your design's top-level testbench, and any sub-module testbench.
 * `verilog/rtl/team_projects/team_##` - Will contain all the RTL SystemVerilog/Verilog code files, including your team's top-level module, sub-modules, and the team's wrapper files.<br>
 **NOTE:** The files for a sample project, `team_00`, are available.
 Do NOT modify them, but feel free to review them if you want to understand what it does.
 This project should be able to be run through all of the steps outlined here.

-3. If you haven't already, run `make bus-wrap-setup` (you only need to this once).
+4. If you haven't already, run `make bus-wrap-setup` (you only need to this once).

-4. Navigate to `verilog/rtl/team_projects/team_##/team_##.yml`
+5. Navigate to `verilog/rtl/team_projects/team_##/team_##.yml`
 This file contains configuration information that our targets will use to generate top level and wrapper files.
 You are allowed to use both the Logic Analyzer (LA) and Wishbone Master interface (WB_master) - see code snippet below.
 Each of these will increase the perimeter of your design, but can add important and interesting functionality.
 Choose if you'll use these now.
 Once you've made your choice, run `make bus-wrap-generate`, which will modify the team wrapper file and create the Wishbone wrapper file.
-You can always change the YAML file later, but you will need to re-run `make nebula` (step #6 explains what this does).
+You can always change the YAML file later, but you will need to re-run `make nebula` (step #9 explains what this does).

 ```yaml
 project_info: